 We always recommend having a skilled property division lawyer on your side during the property division process.
-For one reason, it is critical to have a fair and accurate valuation of all of your marital property.
+For one reason, having a fair and accurate valuation of all of your marital property is critical.

-If you don’t have precise figures, you might give your spouse more than what was rightfully theirs.
+You might give your spouse more than what was rightfully theirs if you don’t have precise figures.
 Having an experienced Cleveland property division attorney to help secure accurate and fair valuations will allow you to hold onto what is rightfully yours.

 Our Cleveland Property Division Lawyers Can Help Uncover Hidden Assets